Table of Contents

 But to (radically) paraphrase the Declaration of Independence; not all beans are created equal.
 How do they rank?
 Let’s have a look-see.

 Beans and Their Respective Protein and Fiber Profiles: Ranked.

 Beans have a full nutritional profile, such that there are several metrics one can use to evaluate them.
 But because the “plant-based diet” always has protein content as top of mind, we’ll lead with those rankings.
 Note that a serving is 1/2 cup.

 Great Northern Beans — 9.65 grams of protein, 6.4 grams of fiber.
 Perhaps due to their robust protein and fiber profile, this is the only bean that haughtily insists on the word “Great” in its name.
 This seed crop is said to have been mastered by the Mandan tribe of Native Americans indigenous to what came to be called North Dakota — hence the “Northern”.

-These power pellets have both soluble fiber (lowers fat absorption and cholesterol, stabilizes blood sugar, feeds your helpful gut colony) and insoluble fiber (keeps us regular), both of which offer that “fuller” feeling that causes us to eat less.
-They may also help battle cholesterol by sending it out of the bloodstream and into the porcelain transporter (toilette).
+These power pellets have both soluble fiber (lowers fat absorption, stabilizes blood sugar, feeds your helpful gut colony) and insoluble fiber (keeps us regular), both of which offer that “fuller” feeling that causes us to eat less.

 Black Beans — 7.6 grams of protein per serving, and 7.5 grams of fiber.
 Darker beans—like black beans—are more phytochemical-rich and have a higher antioxidant capacity, and black beans have been shown to have a more positive impact on gut and colon health than other beans.